Climate

 Helping to protect Canadians and build resilient communities

-More must be done to protect Canadians, their families, and their property.
-IBC advocates for stronger resilience measures to adapt to climate change and mitigate the impacts of future disaster risks, including flooding and earthquake.
+IBC advocates for stronger resilience measures to help Canadians adapt to climate change and mitigate future disaster risks.

-IBC has played – and continues to play – a key role on a number of critical government bodies and task forces and is now recognized as one of the most vocal and effective advocates for government action to reduce climate-related risks to Canadians and their property.
+As the voice of Canada's property and casualty insurers, IBC has played – and continues to play – a key role on numerous government bodies and task forces.
+Today, IBC is recognized as a leading advocate for government action to reduce climate-related risks and better protect Canadians, their homes and their communities.

 Explore our Work

-Canadians need flood protection Canadians need flood protection
+Canadians need flood protection

 Flooding is Canada’s greatest climate threat and puts millions of Canadians at risk each year.
 By funding the National Insurance Flood Program, the federal government can protect those at the greatest risk.
 The time is now.